kurtsson/jekyll-multiple-languages-plugin/README.md

 {% endfor %}
 ```

+:warning: Language fallbacks will not work looping through translations like this.

 ### 5.2.
 Including translated files
 The plugin also supports using different markdown files for different languages using the liquid tag: